jdalbey/libbyfetch/FAQ.md

   - **Answer:** See the list below.

+* `Unable to find required browser.`
+* `Please ensure that the required web browser is installed.`
+Failed to find the required web browser installed on the system.
+(See Prerequisites in README.)

 * `Missing or malformed configuration file`
 * `Malformed configuration file`
 Couldn't read the configuration file data.
 Check that the file is formatted correctly as described above.